 Thinking like a lawyer

-In this law podcast, the hosts Kathryn Rubino, Joe Patrice, and Elie Mystal share their experiences and a unique approach to engage in legal discussions.
-In their podcast, they discuss topics happening in everyday life of people and their approach by a lawyer.
-This is a great podcast if you want to know the accuracy of lawyers shown on the TV.
+In this law podcast, the hosts Kathryn Rubino, Joe Patrice, and Elie Mystal share their experiences and a unique approach to engaging in legal discussions.
+In it they discuss topics happening in the everyday life of people and their approach by a lawyer.
+This is a great one if you want to know the accuracy of lawyers shown on TV.

 Lawyers gone ethical

 This podcast is hosted by Megan Zavieh.
-The legal industry is greatly influenced by ethics and this weekly podcast focuses upon the constantly evolving ethical rules of law.
-She covers the crucial topics on interpretations and applications of the ethics rules of social media, data security and legal marketing.
+The legal industry is greatly influenced by ethics and weekly focuses upon the constantly evolving ethical rules of law.
+She covers the crucial topics on interpretations and applications of the ethics rules of social media, data security, and legal marketing.
 She also highlights the tools and resources to become a leader in law.

 Listen here: Apple Podcasts

 This podcast is hosted by Sally Penni who is a chair of Women in the Law UK and a multi-award-winning barrister.
-She, along with other leading professionals in UK law, discusses the ups and downs of their careers, the difficulties and challenges faced by them in the legal profession.
-The guests include Chris Daw QC, Mary Prior QC and Lady Hale along with other famous legal professionals.
-This is one of the best podcasts which deeply discusses the realities to be faced by the lawyers to attain a top position.
+She, along with other leading professionals in UK law, discusses the ups and downs of their careers, the difficulties, and the challenges faced by them in the legal profession.
+The guests include Chris Daw QC, Mary Prior QC, and Lady Hale along with other famous legal professionals.
+This is one of the best one which deeply discusses the realities to be faced by lawyers to attain a top position.
 She shares her personal experiences as well as the insights of her guests.

 Best Legal podcasts for Law firm management

-It is a monthly podcast hosted by Adriana Linares.
-This podcast provides insights, strategies and tips on shifting from a law firm to a solo practice.
-It highlights the issues that lawyers face during the different phases of a solo career.
-It also conducts interviews with lawyers who have carved their path to build their practice.
+It is a monthly podcast hosted by Adriana Linares which provides insights, strategies, and tips on shifting from a law firm to a solo practice.
+Highlighting the issues that lawyers face during the different phases of a solo career, It also conducts interviews with lawyers who have carved their path to building their practice.
 Each episode talks about a new topic and a guest having experience in the same.

 It is a weekly podcast hosted by our very own Laura Briggs and Stephanie Everett.
 This podcast is mainly about lawyering and law practice.
 Their talks cover innovative business models, legal technology, marketing, ethics and starting a law firm.
-This podcast is mainly designed to stress topics to help solo and small firm lawyers by providing latest information.
-This podcast is a great example for forward- thinking lawyers always searching for a better way to practice law
+It is mainly designed to stress topics to help solo and small firm lawyers by providing the latest information.
+It is a great example for forward-thinking lawyers always searching for a better way to practice law

 The Lawsome podcast

 It is hosted by Jim Hacking & Tyson Mutrux (marketing-savvy attorneys).
-It is a weekly podcast and its talks are based on a variety of topics including marketing, hiring, practice management, lead generation and other things a lawyer requires to start a law firm.
+It is a weekly podcast and its talks are based on a variety of topics including marketing, hiring, practice management, lead generation, and other things a lawyer requires to start a law firm.
 This also touches upon mental health issues and pains attached with solo law firms.
-This podcast is now a community of global attorneys who share their ideas, resources and their views about the legal profession journey.
+It is now a community of global attorneys who share their ideas, resources, and their views about the legal profession journey.

-This podcast is hosted by Heidi Alexander and Jared Correia, it is a monthly podcast highlighting law practice management and the ways to improve it.
-The guests of this podcast include top lawyers and professionals to share ideas, discuss services, and programs which helped in improving and management of their practices.
-The episode mentions the latest legal trends, strategies and tips which helps to improve legal practice.
+This podcast is hosted by Heidi Alexander and Jared Correia.
+It is a monthly podcast highlighting law practice management and the ways to improve it.
+The guests include top lawyers and professionals to share ideas, discuss services and programs which helped in improving and management of their practices.
+The episode mentions the latest legal trends, strategies, and tips which help to improve legal practice.

-Have we missed your favourite?
+Have we missed your favorite?
 Get in touch and let us know about it!